Everything you need to fill out and file your Self Assessment tax return

 If this is your first Self Assessment you’ll have received an activation code in the post shortly after you set up your HMRC tax account online using your Government Gateway ID.
 You need to enter this code in order to complete your registration for Self Assessment, get access to your tax account and to file your tax return online.

-The deadline for registering for Self Assessment for the 2022/23 tax year was 5th October 2023.
+The deadline for registering for Self Assessment for the 2023/24 tax year is 5th October 2024.
 You can still register after the deadline, but you may need to pay a penalty.
 If you still need to register, make sure you do this as soon as possible, as it can take a while for HMRC to send out the relevant information.

 If you filed a tax return last year then don’t worry, HMRC will already be expecting another one from you this year (unless they’ve sent you a letter advising you they don’t want one) and your account will still be active.